jmauricio1/MJR/Milestones/M4/Group-Project-Inception.md

 Universe Information
-[E] The Sun
+* [E] The Sun
-		Information
+	* Information
-[U] As a visitor, I want to be able to learn information about the sun.
+	* [U] As a visitor, I want to be able to learn information about the sun.

-SunCalc Api
+* [E] SunCalc Api
-[U] As a visitor, I would like to be able to see how the sun affects different areas			 at different times.
+	* [U] As a visitor, I would like to be able to see how the sun affects different areas at different times.

 	[E] The Moon
 		Information